rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

   // ...
 ```
-We've defined `drawPage` such that it will only render once when called repeatedly should this watcher trigger more than once.
+We've defined `drawPage` such that it will only render once if called multiple times.

 In the page components, we can simply watch for changes in scroll boundaries and scale—changes to these props may cause a previously "hidden" page to become visible in the browser.